galvanized/trabajares/README.md

 It supports a central, one-degree-of-freedom arm with a claw on the end.
 The robot is also equipped with a winch for climbing.

-Motors: 4 drive motors, 4 arm lift motors, 2 claw motors (wired as one)
+Motors: 4 drive motors, 4 arm lift motors, 2 claw motors (wired and geared as one), 1 winch motor

-Currently supports only driver control.

 ### TODO
 - [x] Test that the robot drives correctly